JDoelger/InfluenzaFitnessInference/notes/notes.md

 - I can test individual function with 'python -m pytest fitnessinference/tests/test_simulation.py::test_fitness_int' (in this example test function fitness_int)
 - finished basic set up of simulation and ran minimal test

+# log April 7 (simulation and inference)
+- finished simulation set up and started first trial simulation, in which I set parameter values as standard from last year and vary population size
+- storing of results in pypet file didn't work yet, so far I am working with the stored intermediate results

 # To Do (March 29 - April 9):